Coding-Cuddles/bootstrap-cpp-kata/README.md

 ## Usage

-You can import this project into [repl.it](https://replit.com) and it will handle all dependencies.
+You can import this project into [repl.it](https://replit.com) and it will handle all dependencies automatically.

 ### Prerequisites